OpenSourceLAN/steam-discover/README.md

 The Redis sink is currently used for the visualiser (see below), so only sends a very limited subset of data to the pub/sub queue.
 If someone asks, I'll make it send all data to configurable pub/sub queues too.

+The UDP sink can be used to send the data to your own application or log processing applications like Logstash.

 I plan to add TCP and Syslog in the near future.